artemdevel/artemdevel.github.io/_posts/2022-11-06-more-docker-notes.md

 ```shell
 docker ps --size
 ```
-The output is a bit cryptic regarding to the size.
+The output is a bit cryptic regarding the size.
 It shows two values - the `size` and the `virtual size`, according the docs the `size` is the size of a writable layer of each container and the `virtual size` is the total size of a read-only layers plus the writable layer.